CRIPAC-DIG/GRACE/README.md

 pip install -r requirements.txt
 ```

-If you encounter problems during installing torch-geometric, please refer to the installation manual on its [official website](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).
+If you encounter some problems during installing `torch-geometric`, please refer to the installation manual on its [official website](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).

 ## Usage

-Train and evaluate the model on a dataset by executing
+Train and evaluate the model by executing
 ```
 python train.py --dataset Cora
 ```
-Note that the dataset argument should be one of [ Cora, CiteSeer, PubMed, DBLP ].
+The `--dataset` argument should be one of [ Cora, CiteSeer, PubMed, DBLP ].